Priesemann-Group/llm_opinion_dynamics/README.md

 ## Toy example
 Within the `toy_example/` folder, you find a minimal setup with jupyter notebooks to explore simulation and Bayesian inference of the results.
 This setup per default is limited to analyzing one discussion topic at a time.
 You can either run simulations by yourself or start directly with the Bayesian inference.

-Create the toy conda environment with `conda env create -f toy_example/toy_env.yml`.
+Create the minimal toy conda environment with `conda env create -f toy_example/toy_env.yml`.
 Both the simulation and inference notebook can be run with this.

 If you wish to perform the simulations by yourself, open `toy_simulation.ipynb`, insert your OpenAI API key and run the notebook.
 It contains a basic layout for llm agent discussions about climate change with normal and logically negated framing during opinion probing.
 The notebook will automatically store all the generated discussions in `toy_example/runs` and creates a Bayesian inference ready dataframe `your_data.csv`.